Pete Best: Later years

-The collage of torn photographs on the Anthology 1 album cover includes an early group photo that featured Best, but Best's head was removed, revealing a photo of Starr's head, taken from the Please Please Me cover photo (the missing section of the photograph appears on the cover of the album Haymans Green).
+The collage of torn photographs on the Anthology 1 album cover includes an early group photo that featured Best, but Best's head was removed, revealing a photo of Starr's head, taken from the Please Please Me cover photo (the missing section of the photograph appears on the cover of Best's album Haymans Green).
 A small photograph of Best can be seen on the left side of the Anthology cover.
 Best appeared in an advertisement for Carlsberg lager that was broadcast during the first commercial break of the first episode of the Anthology TV series on ITV in November 1995.
-The tag line was "Probably the Pete Best lager in the world", a variation of Carlsberg's well-known slogan.
+The tagline was "Probably the Pete Best lager in the world", a variation of Carlsberg's well-known slogan.

 The Pete Best Band

 In 1988, after twenty years of turning down all requests to play drums in public, Best finally relented, appearing at a Beatles convention in Liverpool.
-He and his brother Roag performed, and afterwards his wife and mother both told him, "You don't know it, but you're going to go back into show business."
-Best now regularly tours the world with the Pete Best Band, sharing the drumming with his younger brother Roag.
+He and his brother Roag performed, and afterwards, his wife and mother both told him, "You don't know it, but you're going to go back into show business."
 The Pete Best Band's album Haymans Green, made entirely from original material, was released on 16 September 2008 in the US, 24 October 2008 worldwide, excluding the UK, and 27 October 2008 in the UK.

+Following a long run of regularly touring the world with the Pete Best Band, and sharing the drumming with his younger brother Roag, Best announced his retirement from public appearances and performing on 5 April 2025, "due to personal circumstances."